Accredited by the General Pharmaceutical Council* (GPhC), approved by Health Education West Midlands. *Currently undergoing re-accreditation.

 25 hours in-practice learning requirement with student’s clinical supervisor for optional modules.

-Applications: To apply for this course, you will need to register for an application pack.
+Applications: The application deadline for March 2021 entry is February 19, 2021.
+To apply for this course, you will need to register for an application pack.
 We will then send you an email with more details on how you can provide information and evidence of how you meet the entry requirements, your Designated Prescribing Practitioner (DPP), line manager, and Non-Medical Prescribing lead (if applicable).

 Scholarships: If you are a West Midlands pharmacist, nurse or AHP you are able to apply to Health Education England (HEE) for possible funding for this course, as the course fully meets their curriculum requirements.